 The Hippo and his seven wives

 The animals dispersed hungry.
 And they say a hungry person is an angry person.
-Many weeks passed and he hosted another feast.
+Many weeks passed, and he hosted another feast.
 No one was able to reveal his name.
-Many animals guessed and was wrong.
+Many animals guessed and were wrong.
 Then the Tortoise rose to speak.
 “Sir,” he started.
 “Since you have shamed us severally, can I ask what we stand to gain apart from the feast you have here?”
-The chief replied him, “Well, I’ll give you my land and retire to live in the river!”
+The chief replied to him, “Well, I’ll give you my land and retire to live in the river!”
 It was a tough challenge.
-He really believed that no one could get his name right.
+He believed that no one could get his name right.
 The crowd dispersed hungry again.

 One day the hippos went down to the stream for a dip.
-The Tortoise well aware of their movement dug and hid on the soft sand with his hard shell stuck out but disguised as stone.
+The Tortoise, well aware of their movement, dug and hid on the soft sand with his hard shell stuck out but disguised as stone.
 He waited and waited.
-At last the hippos started back to the village.
+At last, the hippos started back to the village.
 The chief led the way and was followed by the eldest wife.
-They went in a single file thereby leaving the youngest wife behind.
+They went in a single file, thereby leaving the youngest wife behind.

 “Your name is Nnayi ukwu dim oma!”

 There was complete silence, broken by a round of applause and sudden feasting when the Hippo’s face dropped.
 Without words, the hippos marched to the river with their belongings.
 To this day, my friends lived in water.
 Never to return to land again!